Contact Us 1-800-596-4880

 You can enable and disable either or both features of clustering in one of two ways:

-Use the drop-down menus on the Deployment Target tab to select the vCore options for your application and to configure the computing power that you need.
+• Use the Replica Count and Replica Size drop-down menus on the Runtime tab to select the vCore options and configure the computing power you need.

 See CloudHub 2.0 Replicas for more information about deploying to multiple replicas.